 To apply for this scholarship, students must submit an On Point for College Program statement of participation form, available at the student’s local On Point program site.
 The student’s On Point advisor can provide further details.
 The statement must be endorsed by the Syracuse On Point Program Director.
 This statement must be submitted to the Office of Financial Aid and Scholarship Programs no later than April 15.

 Posse Leadership Scholarship

-Syracuse University partners with the POSSE Foundation to admit high school students with extraordinary academic and leadership potential from Miami and Atlanta.
+Syracuse University partners with the POSSE Foundation to admit high school students with extraordinary academic and leadership potential from Miami.
 Selected students receive a full-tuition Syracuse University Posse Leadership Scholarship.
 Students are identified through the POSSE Foundation and the Syracuse University Admissions Office.

 Student Support Services Program (SSSP)

 Through a grant competition, funds are awarded by the U.S. Department of Education (a Federal Trio Program) to institutions of higher education to provide opportunities for academic development, assist students with basic college requirements, and to motivate students toward the successful completion of their postsecondary education.

 Students must meet Syracuse University standard admission requirements, and either be first generation college students, or meet federal income guidelines.
 Those admitted into the program will attend the Syracuse University SummerStart , as this is a mandatory requirement of SSSP.
 Expenses for the SummerStart program fee is paid by the University and Support Services funds.